-Intended outcome Success criteria To ensure the ambitious academic curriculum and high-quality teaching and assessment responds to the needs of all students and will equip disadvantaged students with the literacy and knowledge needed to make good progress so that students have the best opportunity for success in their next phase of education, employment or training.
-89% of Year 10 and 81% of Year 11 disadvantaged students follow a full Progress 8 pathway at Key Stage 4.
+91.4% (up from 80% in 2022/23) of Year 10 and 82.6 % (up from 80% in 2022/23) of Year 11 disadvantaged students follow a full Progress 8 pathway at Key Stage 4.
 Progress data for disadvantaged students is in-line with that of non-disadvantaged students (or there is a closing gap from previous examination years) as students gain knowledge that enables greater access.
 All pupils are thinking hard and actively participating in appropriately challenging work in class.
 Focussed and needs-led staff deployment and resourcing enhance the learning experiences of all students.
 The home learning policy enables all students to access high quality provision regardless of ICT access.
-Improve literacy levels to enable students to access the whole curriculum.
 Secondary reading age assessments demonstrate improvement: Reading ages of disadvantaged students is in line with their chronological age and above twelve years by the end of Key Stage 3.
 The gap between disadvantaged and non-disadvantaged decreases year on year.
 The number of disadvantaged students categorised as 'urgent intervention' reduces to near zero during Key Stage 3.
-The pastoral curriculum and wider school culture, enables all students to thrive.
 The attendance for Years 7 to 11 is similar to that of non-disadvantaged students (or there is an improving trend when compared to previous years).
 The average percentage of disadvantaged students who are persistent absentees (below 90% attendance) is similar to that of their peers and reduces over time.
 Parents/carers are fully informed about all areas of academy life, including progress reporting and mechanisms for support.
 Any support needs, including financial, are established to remove any barriers to students' full engagement in education.
-Attendance to clubs and engagement in trips is broadly in line with that of non-disadvantaged students.
+Attendance to clubs and engagement in trips is broadly in line with that of non- disadvantaged students.
 Poverty-proofing ensures that families feel able to seek financial assistance to engage fully in academy life.
+Y PSKPFeTr SdbTTt_TtpaPrAsAdP

-High quality careers guidance and education supports students from securing a post-16 and post-18 pathways into education, employment or training.
+High quality careers guidance and education supports students from securing a post- 16 and post-18 pathways into education, employment, or training.
 Student voice surveys and discussions enable feedback to be shared between students and staff to be considered by and responded to by the academy.